AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 As long as I can remember I have believed God is good.
 For Christianity to be true God must be good and I will only follow a good God.
-Thus I have struggled and do struggle to believe that God exists because I cannot always see/knew that God is good.[^3]
+Thus I have struggled and do struggle to believe that God exists because I cannot always see/know that God is good.[^3]

 As a child I was raised in a fundamentalist, evangelical family.
-The church community generally emphasized a free will (Arminian/Wesleyan) perspective.
+The church community I was part of generally emphasized a free will (Arminian/Wesleyan) perspective.
 God was good but humans were failing.
 God wanted to save all but humans refused.

 When I went off to college I entered a conservative, evangelical community heavily oriented towards a deterministic (Augustinian/Calvinistic) perspective.
 This nearly shipwrecked my faith.
-I remember sitting on the grass on campus with Arminius\' works in my lap crying out to God.
+I remember sitting on the grass on campus with Jacobus Arminius\'[^4] works in my lap crying out to God.
 I was spending my life for God, but was God good?

-I no longer saw a human\'s will as able to frustrate God\'s decisions[^4] - and if God was capable of saving everyone but didn\'t, then God was choosing not to save everyone.
-If God chose not to save everyone, that (to my mind) God could not be good.
+I no longer saw a human\'s will as being able to frustrate God\'s decisions[^5] - and if God was capable of saving everyone but didn\'t, then God was choosing not to save everyone.
+If God chose not to save everyone, then (to my mind) God could not be good.

-I accidentally stumbled upon \"Christian Universalism,"[^5] I initially rejected it immediately as outlandish and unbiblical.
+I accidentally stumbled upon \"Christian Universalism,"[^6] I initially rejected it immediately as outlandish and unbiblical.
 But, over time, I found myself drawn back to studying this "Christian Universalism."

-I eventually stumbled upon the works of John Wesley Hanson, a prolific author during the 19th century who laid out in volume after volume the Scriptural and historical foundations for universalistic belief.
+I eventually stumbled upon the works of John Wesley Hanson, a prolific author during the 19th century who laid out in volume after volume the Scriptural and historical foundations for universalistic belief.[^7]

 One of those books is the one you are about to read - *Universalism in the Early Church*.
 In this work Hanson provides copious documentation of the presence of universalistic belief within the *orthodox* Christian community of the early church.
+He also shows the general absence of dogmatic teaching on hell / eternal punishment in the early church.

 I hope you will read this book with a discerning but open heart.
 It is what I have attempted and continue to attempt to do.
-The vision of God set forth by "Christian Universalism" is such as I desperately long for God to be and for this very reason I have pressed and continue to press on this vision to find it's weaknesses lest I have been deceived.
+The vision of God set forth by "Christian Universalism" is such as I desperately long for God to be[^8] and for this very reason I have pressed and continue to press on this vision to find its weaknesses lest I have been deceived.
 I do not want to form a god of my own making but to know the true God as I expect do you.

 May God grant us wisdom that we may know and love the true God.